Why Every Screenwriter Should Have One Low Budget Screenplay Written (Part 4)

 -- remember, writing a low-budget script (and selling it) is an investment.
 The end goal is to have a solid produced film under your belt.
 So expect an option agreement first, may only last 6-months, could last a year.

 I’m not asking you to fall in love with the idea of writing contained scripts.
 All I’m asking is for you to consider it.
 There’s nothing wrong with shooting for the stars.
-There are still those stories where an unknown writer sells their spec script for millions.
-It can happen.
+It's still possible for an unknown writer to sell their spec script for millions, as some stories attest.

-But in the meantime, after you’ve written your blockbuster film, I challenge you to write a script for the indie market.
+But, in the meantime, after you’ve written your big budget spec script, I challenge you to write a script for the indie market.
 A script that can be made on a shoestring budget, but with enough pizzazz and story arcs to win tons of awards and gain distribution.

 Everyone has their own way of breaking in.
 But from personal experience, tracking all the sales and options through my site, working at over a dozen different film festivals across the globe, talking with industry professionals on a daily basis, and attending an ungodly amount of networking and mixer events, I have learned that if you want to maintain a career in screenwriting (at least until the spec comes back) you must write for the indie world, period.